abhijitcgatechiitg/FinanicalDataExtraction2/PROJECT_PLAN.md

     Output: pages = [{page_number, text}, ...]

 Step 2 — Find the Section We Care About
-    Ideally here I will be extracting all the section separatly including balance sheet, p&l and cashflow but to make it simpler Right now we care only about Balance Sheet / Statement of Financial Position (SFP).
+    Ideally here I will be extracting all the section separatly including balance sheet, p&l and cashflow but to make it simpler Right now care only about Balance Sheet / Statement of Financial Position (SFP).
     Send each page’s text to an LLM classifier.
     The model returns:
     → “Does this page contain SFP?
 Yes/No”